 Things NOT to Compost

-While there are dozens of different things that you can add to your compost pile, there are a few things that are better to leave out, either because they could attract animals and pests to your compost pile (like with meat, bread products, oils, etc.), because they might add harmful microorganisms to your soil (like with dog and cat waste or diseased plants) or because they might change the acidity of your soil (like with onions, citrus, and tomatoes.)
+While there are dozens of different things that you can add to your compost pile, there are a few things that are better to leave out, either because they could attract animals and pests to your compost pile (like with meat, bread products, oils, etc.), because they might add harmful microorganisms to your soil (like with dog and cat waste or diseased plants) or because they might change the acidity of your soil (like with too many onions, citrus, or tomatoes.
+Small amounts of these are fine, though.)

 And there are some things that are ok to add to your compost pile, but they’re just not the best idea.
 Weeds, for example, might end up germinating and sprouting in your soil, and large branches or sticks can take a very long time to break down into compost.